 What Is a Good GMAT Score?

-In addition, (and complicating matters,) schools take a look at your unique background when evaluating your application to help them build a well-rounded student body.
+In addition, schools take a look at your unique background when evaluating your application to help them build a well-rounded student body.
 As a result, what qualifies as a strong score varies by school and by applicant.
+Take a closer look here: Learn more about the GMAT, scores, and applying to business school.

 How Is The GMAT Scored?

-GMAT scores range from 200 to 800.
-On average, test takers score a 565, and two-thirds score between 400 and 600, according to the Graduate Management Admission Council™ (GMAC), which administers the exam.
+Before considering what is a good GMAT score, know that the possible range is from 200 to 800.
+On average, test takers score 582, and half of all GMAT takers score between 400 and 660, according to the Graduate Management Admission Council™ (GMAC), which administers the exam.

-Generally speaking, a good GMAT score is in the 700 to 800 range.
-A perfect score of 800 is difficult to achieve, but can potentially counteract other weak points in a student’s application.
+Generally speaking, a good GMAT score is in the 660 to 800 range.
+For more competitive programs, you may want to aim for a score over 700.
+What is the highest GMAT score — a perfect 800 — is difficult to achieve, but can potentially counteract other weak points in a student’s application.

 Here’s a breakdown of how each is calculated, according to The Princeton Review®: